andreas-trad/mc-legacy/README.md

 <h1>mc legacy</h1>

 <h2>Disclaimer</h2>
 This project is discontinuted and it remains here for historical reasons.
-There is a new, better and more holistic approach on web animations though via the newer and better <a href="https://motorcortexjs.com/" target="_blank">version</a>
+There is a new, better and more holistic approach on web animations though the newer and better <a href="https://motorcortexjs.com/" target="_blank">version</a>

 =============

 <h2>Intro</h2>